xinwenfu/tst-dht-lab--pcb-2/README.md

       - *sudo adduser student1 vboxusers* # student1 is the user that runs our Ubuntu IoT VM
       - Reboot the Linux host

-4. Log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyUSB0
+4. Log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyUSB0 (Note it may appear as ttyACM0)
   - When the mcro-usb cable of the IoT kit is unplugged from your host computer, ttyUSB0 disappears.

 **Note**: It appears that the CP210x USB to UART Bridge VCP Driver has some issues.
 Here are troubleshooting tips